-- Athletic facilities, such as indoor rinks, sports arenas, swimming pools and gyms. - Recreational facilities, including recreation centres and clubhouses. - Cultural facilities, including performing arts centres, art galleries, auditoriums and libraries. - Community buildings, including community centres, seniors' centres and clubs, and halls.
+- athletic facilities, such as indoor rinks, sports arenas, swimming pools and gyms. - recreational facilities, such as recreation centres and clubhouses. - cultural facilities, such as performing arts centres, art galleries, auditoriums and libraries. - buildings such as community centres, seniors centres and clubs, and halls.

 Projects focused on multi-purpose buildings that house one or more of the above community services alongside other services or administrative functions are eligible for CBR funding.
-Projects including other standalone municipal buildings - such as city hall and administrative buildings, fire halls, emergency medical services facilities and public works buildings - are also eligible for funding if the standalone building is part of a portfolio of buildings that includes community buildings.
+Projects focused on other standalone municipal buildings-such as city hall and administrative buildings, fire halls, emergency medical services facilities and public works buildings-are also eligible for funding if the standalone building is part of a portfolio of buildings that includes community buildings.